cjmahdi2/sonic-tx-bot/README.md

 - fill up account.js `nano account.js` fill with your account private key
 - fill up proxy_list.js `nano proxy_list.js` fill with your proxy list

-Note1: You can not use a proxy at all and leave the `proxy_list.js` file empty, but if you use it, every wallet needs a proxy.
+Note1: It is not necessary to use a proxy and you can leave the `proxy_list.js` file empty.
+But if you want to use a proxy, you must add a proxy to the number of wallets in the file!

 Note2: You can use Free Proxy List: